segment11/velo/doc/extend_commands/README.md

-# velo support user extend commands without recompile use groovy script
+# Velo support user extend commands without recompile use groovy script

 ## how to use